Cash Payment: $10 or actual overcharge (proof required, up to $20 per household)

 To qualify for a cash payment, you must provide proof of either:

-• A submitted complaint you made between October 10, 2016 through November 19, 2025 to a government office (a complaint, for example) or to Dollar General referencing a price overcharge on a specific product that has not previously been resolved by Dollar General, or
+• A contemporaneously submitted complaint you made during the class period to a governmental entity (a local, state, or federal agency) or to Dollar General referencing a price overcharge on a specific product that has not previously been resolved by Dollar General.
+The notice defines a contemporaneously submitted complaint as one submitted within 30 days of the alleged price overcharge that references a specific item and a specific amount of price discrepancy, or

 You can still register for the in store benefit without proof of a price overcharge.